simple-jie/RxBus/README.md

 # RxBus for Android
 ## A event bus depend on RxJava RxAndroid
+## Every event target by a int value

 There have many RxBus on github, but not i wanted.
 So I decide to build this.
 I don't like to define class  for every EVENT